eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> E

+- **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

-- **Ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
+- **ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
 Ex.: ergonomic chair, ergonomic mouse

 ---